-The Register provides publicly available information on brownfield land that is suitable for housing, as at 1 October 2019.
-A duty, through the Housing and Planning Act (2016), has been placed on local planning authorities to prepare, maintain and publish a register of brownfield land (also known as previously developed land) which the Council has assessed as being potentially suitable for residential development.
+The Register provides publicly available information on brownfield land that is suitable for housing, as at 1 October 2021.
+Through the Housing and Planning Act (2016) and The Town and Country Planning (Brownfield Land Register) Regulations 2017, a duty has been placed on local planning authorities to prepare, maintain and publish a register of brownfield land (also known as previously developed land) which the Council has assessed as being potentially suitable for residential development.
 Brownfield land is defined in Annex 2 of the National Planning Policy Framework.

 The Regulations states that the Brownfield Land Register must be maintained in two parts:

 - Part 1 comprises of the list of brownfield sites across the District boundaries that are considered appropriate for residential developments regardless of their planning status; and

 - Part 2 is a subset of Part 1, comprising only those sites in Part 1 that the District Council considers would be suitable for a grant of Permission in Principle (PiP) for residential or residential-led development.
 The Town and Country Planning (Permission in Principle) Order 2017 states that the sites entered in Part 2 will be granted planning permission in principle.

 Part 1 of the Register is compulsory, while Part 2 is discretionary.
 There are currently no sites entered on Part 2 of the Register.